Fortitude Valley, Queensland: Straight Out of Brisbane (SOOB)

 Straight Out of Brisbane was formed in 2002 by a group of emerging artists who wanted to create new opportunities in Queensland's independent cultural sector.
 The festival is not-for-profit artist-run event that features workshops, performances, exhibitions, screenings, live music and public art.
 The festival has been held every year up until 2007.

 Fortitude Valley Diehards

 Fortitude Valley Football Club, also simply known as "Valleys", were the oldest surviving rugby league team in Brisbane until their demise in 1995.
 In 2002, Valleys entered a partnership with another former Brisbane rugby league team, Brothers.
 Playing under the name Brothers-Valleys until changing their name to Brothers Diehards for the 2004 season.
 Valley's Juniors are still active members of the QRL South East Division having been based at Emerson Park in Grange since the 1970s.

 Big Gay Day

 Big Gay Day is a gay, lesbian, bisexual and transgender pride festival held over one day in and around the Wickham Hotel in Fortitude Valley.
 The celebration raises money for LGBTQIA+ groups such as GLWA and Open Doors.
-Previous entertainment has included various local and international DJ's, performers such as Marcia Hines, Operator Please and TV Rock as well as drag shows.
+Previous entertainment has included various local and international DJ's, performers such as Marcia Hines, Melanie C and TV Rock as well as drag shows.